Interior of Modern Open Style Floor Plan Loft Living Room Dining Room

 Applying For Investment Property Loans: How To Prepare

-Mortgages and loans for investment properties – such as a non-owner-occupied mortgage – work a little differently than those for residential properties.
-Let’s walk through some of the ways you can prepare to apply for a mortgage loan on an investment property.
+Mortgages and loans for investment properties – such as a non-owner-occupied mortgage – work differently from mortgages for residential properties.
+Let’s walk through ways you can prepare to apply for a mortgage loan on an investment property.

-Most fixed-rate mortgages require at least a 15% down payment with a 620 qualifying credit score for an investment property.
-Your credit score should be at or above 620 if you’re applying through Rocket Mortgage®.
+Most fixed-rate mortgages require at least a 15% down payment with a 620 credit score for an investment property.
+Rocket Mortgage® requires a credit score of 620 or higher.

 2. Secure Mortgage Preapproval

-A preapproval, also called initial mortgage approval, is different from a prequalification.
-A prequalification only tells you how much money you might be eligible for.
-A preapproval, on the other hand, requires your financial information so the mortgage company can provide an offer that’s customized for you.
+A preapproval, also called initial mortgage approval, is different from prequalification.
+A prequalification tells you how much money a lender may let you borrow based on your unverified, self-reported information.
+A preapproval verifies your submitted financial information, so the estimated loan amount is more likely to be approved.

-When you apply for a mortgage, you also must provide some basic personal information.
-In most instances, your mortgage lender will require you to share 2 years of tax returns, 2 years of W-2s and 2 months of bank statements.
-These documents prove you have income stability and enough money to cover your monthly payments.
+When you apply for a mortgage, you must provide basic personal information.
+Most mortgage lenders require 2 years of tax returns, 2 years of W-2s and 2 months of recent bank statements.
+These documents prove your income is steady and you have enough money to cover your monthly mortgage payments.

 Investment Property FAQs

 Do you still have questions about buying an investment property?
-We address some frequently asked questions below:
+We answer some frequently asked questions below.

 How many investment properties can I own at one time?

-If you’re looking to expand your investment portfolio, you can buy as many rental properties as you can comfortably afford.
-If you’re financing each home purchase with a loan, however, there’s a limit on the number of mortgages you can have at once.
+You can buy as many rental properties as you can comfortably afford to expand your investment portfolio.
+But if you’re financing each home purchase with a loan, there’s a limit on the number of mortgages you can have at once.

-Fannie Mae only allows borrowers to have up to 10 properties financed with conventional mortgage loans.
-If you’re not sure what you can afford, consider speaking with a financial advisor or loan officer about your mortgage options.
+Fannie Mae allows borrowers to have up to 10 properties financed with conventional mortgage loans.
+Speaking with a financial advisor or loan officer about your mortgage options should help you determine what you can afford.

 How do I get the best mortgage rate for an investment property?

-You’ll want to improve your qualifying factors if you want to secure the best mortgage rate for a rental property.
-Ways to get a better interest rate include raising your credit score, lowering your debt-to-income ratio (DTI) and making a larger down payment on the property.
+To secure the best mortgage rate for a rental property, improve the criteria lenders use to approve mortgages.
+Try raising your credit score, lowering your debt-to-income ratio (DTI) or making a larger down payment on the property.

 Can I buy an investment property without a down payment?

-No, you’ll need to put money down to take out a mortgage on an investment property.
+No, you must put money down on a mortgage for an investment property.
 Most lenders require at least a 15% down payment.

 Can I refinance a mortgage on an investment property?

-It’s possible to refinance an investment property.
-You may want to refinance in order to take advantage of low mortgage interest rates, change your loan terms or borrow against the equity you’ve built in the house.
+Yes, you can refinance an investment property loan.
+Investors typically refinance to take advantage of low mortgage interest rates, change loan terms or borrow against the equity they’ve built in a property.

-To refinance, you’ll want to decide on the type of refinancing (like a cash-out refinance) that works best for your situation.
-Then, you’ll compare lenders and rates, apply for the refinance and close on your new mortgage loan.
+Decide on the most favorable refinance option for your situation (like a cash-out refinance), then compare lenders and rates, apply for the refinance and close on your new mortgage loan.

 The Bottom Line: Owning An Investment Property Requires Planning And Preparation

-If you’re thinking about buying an investment property, start by assessing your financial stability and return on investment for that particular property.
-Then, decide whether you have time to manage a property or if you should hire a property manager.
-Finally, you’ll want to consider the housing market, property taxes and other costs involved with managing a rental property.
+If you’re thinking about buying an investment property, start by assessing your financial stability and the property’s potential to turn a profit.
+Decide whether you can manage the property yourself or need to hire a property manager.
+Finally, evaluate the housing market, property taxes and other costs of managing a rental property.

-Once you’re ready to move forward with buying an investment property, the next step is to get your financing in order.
-Start your mortgage application and you’ll be on your way to purchasing your first investment property.
+When you’re ready to buy an investment property, the next step is to get your financing in order.
+Start your mortgage application to take the next step in securing your first investment property.

 Get approved to buy a home.